estellederrien/vue-starter-webpack-node-cli-4/README.md

 # Vue.js + Node.js + MongoDb Atlas FULL STACK STARTER !
 CLI v4.0 + Mocha unit components testing + Shaman Linear regression lib

-## Desc
-This 2020 starter aims is to be able to start any web-app, with all ready generics components, the starter is plugged to a node.js + mongoDb Atlas back end . <br><br>

 ## Demos
 DEMO : HEROKU : https://vuestartergit.herokuapp.com/  (Commits are automatically synced !=)<br>